-Valley residents for nearly three decades, the Schroth family makes wine at their 17-acre property along Spring Creek in South Park in Jackson Hole—a spectacular spot that inspires the memorable varietals they produce.
-The grapes arrive bearing the hallmark notes of their respective vineyards in the Sonoma and Napa counties of northern California, and then their tune becomes heightened when crushed and cellared at an altitude of 6,229 feet.
+Valley residents for more than a decade, the Schroth family makes wine at their 17-acre property along Spring Creek in South Park in Jackson Hole—a spectacular spot that inspires the memorable varietals they produce.
+The grapes arrive bearing the hallmark notes of their respective vineyards in the Sonoma and Napa counties of northern California, and Walla Walla, WA, and then their tune becomes heightened when crushed and cellared at an altitude of 6,229 feet.
 The cool alpine air slows fermentation and aging, which cultivates distinctive personality and potent aromatics.

 Based in both California and Wyoming, winemaker Anthony Schroth is the one who came up with the maverick concept.
 Here, he shares a bit of the history and looks to the future of Jackson Hole Winery.